 — KFC (@kfc) October 15, 2018

 If you live in Britain, then you’ll be very familiar with a good old Greggs sausage roll.
 We’re not sure why the majority of Brits are so obsessed with the Greggs chain, but it’s become a meme in itself and one that the brand plays up to massively.
-We’re excited to see what they’re going to do around Christmas time, considering 2017 welcomed a ‘Merry Greggmas’ advent calendar to the mix.
+We’re excited to see what they’re going to do around Christmas time, as the ‘Merry Greggmas’ advent calendar was a huge hit.

 Well that's Halloween sorted 🎃 pic.twitter.com/HqsY0kejaD